-- Tardies within the school day will be subject to classroom consequences at the discretion of the classroom teacher - In the case of illness, a student should report to the nurse.
-Under no circumstances should the student leave the school assignment without authorization. - Class tardiness of less than 20 minutes is subject to the use of teacher detentions. - If a student is not present for three full blocks he/she will not get credit for being present for the day and will not be able to participate in extra-curricular and/or after school events (including sporting events, clubs, activities, dances, proms, etc.). - Habitual tardiness will be subject to disciplinary action which may include but is not limited to: forfeiture of parking pass, suspension from extracurricular activities, clubs and athletics, and possible detentions and suspension.
-See guidelines below: - 3 tardies to school = Level I infraction - One (1) detention [resets quarterly] - 9 tardies to school = level II infraction [resets quarterly] - Loss of parking pass for the remainder of quarter or... - Four (4) detentions (only if a student does not have parking pass) - 12 tardies to school = level III infraction [resets quarterly] - No athletics (games and practices) or extracurricular activities (clubs, theater, etc.) for 1 week or - Six (6) detentions (for students who do not participate in extracurricular activities) - AND no extracurricular social events (dances, class trips, etc.) for the remainder of the quarter - 16 tardies to school = level IV infraction [resets quarterly] - Administrative/suspension hearing
+- If a student is not present for three full blocks, that student will not get credit for being present for the day and will not be able to participate in extra-curricular and/or after school events (including sporting events, clubs, activities, dances, proms, etc.). - Habitual tardiness to school will be subject to disciplinary action which may include but is not limited to: forfeiture of parking pass, suspension from extracurricular activities, clubs and athletics, and possible detentions and further school-based discipline.
+See guidelines below: - 3 tardies to school = Level I infraction - One (1) detention [resets quarterly] - 9 tardies to school = level II infraction [resets quarterly] - Loss of parking pass for the remainder of quarter or... - Four (4) detentions (only if a student does not have parking pass) - 12 tardies to school = level III infraction [resets quarterly] - No athletics (games and practices) or extracurricular activities (clubs, theater, etc.) for 1 week or - Six (6) detentions (for students who do not participate in extracurricular activities) - AND no extracurricular social events (dances, class trips, etc.) for the remainder of the guarter - 16 tardies to school = level IV infraction [resets quarterly] - Further school-based discipline